johngage/KiberaProjects/content/intro.md

 # Kibera Town Centre
 <img src="https://circleci.com/gh/jupyter/jupyter-book.svg?style=svg" class="left">

-- Here's what the [Kibera Town Centre](http://kiberawater.com) looks like.
+## Here's what the [Kibera Town Centre](http://kiberawater.com) looks like.

+## History

+### First Links

+In 2010, the Danish-American actress, Connie Nielsen, was asked by a friend of hers, the Danish director, ...... ......., to read a script; the plot followed the true story of a Danish doctor, ....  ...., who adopted a young Kiberan boy, brought him to Copenhagen for school, and, ten years later, brought him back to Nairobi to visit.
+Connie funded the movie, and in 2011, spent several months building a production team.

 [David Warner][David] and [Chris Sutton][chris] were the prime movers in building the KTC.
 David supervised the architectural and engineering design, and Chris Sutton lived in Nairobi for two years supervising the construction.